Guru & Avalokiteshvara: The Remainder of the Text

 by having the urges that bring me to act be in accord with (understanding) the cause and effect of lustrous and murky (behavior).

 I use lustrous and murky because it’s politically incorrect, at least in American English, to say white and black referring to positive and negative.
-So lustrous and murky is sort of a more politically correct way of saying that.
-One has to be sensitive to these political-correctness issues; otherwise it can offend a portion of the population.
+Lustrous and murky is sort of a more politically correct way of saying that.
+One has to be sensitive to these political-correctness issues; otherwise, it can offend a portion of the population.

-Now, the point here is that we really dread losing the opportunity to be able to work to benefit others.
-Remember I said that we have to think of all of these stages here within the Mahayana context, so:
+The point here is that we really dread losing the opportunity to be able to work to benefit others.
+Remember, I said that we have to think of all of these stages here within the Mahayana context, so:

-• I have the spiritual teacher, and they’re going to inspire me to be able to work toward enlightenment, and I see the example of the teacher.
+• We have the spiritual teacher, and they’re going to inspire us to be able to work toward enlightenment, and we see the example of the teacher.

-• And I have this precious human rebirth.
-I don’t want to use this human body just as a machine for – again to use the example that my teacher Geshe Ngawang Dhargyey gave (he was very graphic in his examples) – a machine for turning food and drink into feces and urine.
+• Also, we have this precious human rebirth.
+We don’t want to use this human body just as a machine for – again to use the example that my teacher Geshe Ngawang Dhargyey gave (he was very graphic in his examples) – a machine for turning food and drink into feces and urine.
 And so we don’t want to use this body just as a machine for manufacturing feces and urine.
 We use it for far better purposes.
-It’s a very efficient machine for making it, isn’t it?
+It’s a very efficient machine for producing them, isn’t it?
 We can accomplish much more than that.

-• There is the fear with which you feel helpless and hopeless – there’s no way to avoid things.
+• There is the fear with which we feel helpless and hopeless – there’s no way to avoid things.
 That’s a very unsettling sense of fear.

-• But here is the type of fear that is healthy.
-It’s not that you feel helpless, it’s not that you feel hopeless, but it’s like you are cautious like when you want to cross the street.
-You know that “Well, I have to be careful.”
-So you are afraid, in a sense, of being hit by a car, but it’s not this paralyzing type of fear.
+• However, here is the type of fear that is healthy.
+It’s not that we feel helpless, it’s not that we feel hopeless, but it’s like we are cautious like when we want to cross the street.
+We know that “Well, I have to be careful.”
+We are afraid, in a sense, of being hit by a car, but it’s not this paralyzing type of fear.

-So differentiate those two.
-Don’t just react like “Oh, I’m afraid of going to hell,” and then you live in terror of punishment.
+So, differentiate those two.
+Don’t just react like “Oh, I’m afraid of going to hell,” and then live in terror of punishment.

-Here we have a way to avoid these terrors of being a fish in the ocean and having some big fish come and bite us in half and eat us alive, these sort of horrible things.
-Or just to be raised like a chicken in a chicken prison where you can’t even move, and in the end you’re going to be made into Chicken McNuggets, or something like that, and some kid is going to throw half of it away in the garbage.
-Quite awful, isn’t it, if you think about it.
+Here we have a way to avoid these terrors of being a fish in the ocean and having some big fish come and bite us in half and eat us alive, these sorts of horrible things.
+Or to be raised like a chicken in a chicken prison where we can’t even move, and in the end, we’re going to be made into Chicken McNuggets, or something like that, and some kid is going to throw half of them away in the garbage.
+Quite awful, isn’t it, if we think about it.

-And so what we want to do then to go in that direction to avoid the gross suffering – out of the three types of suffering, that’s the suffering of suffering – is to have the urges that bring me to act… Remember when we talk about karma we’re talking about the compulsiveness.
+Remember, when we talk about karma, we’re talking about the compulsiveness.
 We’re not talking about the action itself.
-If karma were just actions, then all you’ve got to do is stop doing anything and you would be liberated.
+If karma were just actions, then all we would have to do is stop doing anything, and we would be liberated.
 That is absurd.
 It’s talking about the compulsiveness that brings us to act.
-And so here I use the word urges.
+Here I use the word urges.
 That’s one view of what this compulsiveness actually means.
 If we’re going to be acting compulsively anyway because we haven’t gotten to the stage where we can get rid of that compulsiveness, at least have that compulsiveness be in a positive way.

 • If we act in a compulsively negative way, it brings unhappiness.
 It’s self-destructive.